Are you wondering how to bond with your dog? You don’t have to raise your pooch from puppy hood; read on while we explain!

 You pay into your relationship by taking time every day with your dog for grooming and exercise, perfect opportunities to reinforce gentle training exercises.
 Practice rewarding walking on a loose leash, paying attention, retrieving and coming when called.
 Or Woof Report’s favorite, maintaining eye contact with the sweet soul you’re lucky enough to call a best friend or even a family member.
 Davis gets to the heart of it.
 “When you create and maintain a good bond with your dog, you make the dog a real member of your family.
 This is the role in which dogs probably enrich, lengthen and even save more lives than in any other job dogs do for humans.
 It’s great for you, and great for your dog.”

-Thank you to Emily and Daisy for the photo.
+Thank you to Mike and Larry for the photo.